puneethx/21BCE7948_Frontend/README.md

 # Trademarkia Search Application

-This **Next.js** application provides a user-friendly interface searching and filtering trademark information using a custom API.
-The application provides filtering options and displays the results in either list or grid view.
+This **Next.js** application provides a seamless interface for searching and filtering trademark data through a custom API.
+It allows users to refine their search with various filters and choose between different display views for the results.

-## Features
+## Key Features

-- **Search Functionality**: Input a search query to find trademarks.
+- **Search Functionality**: Input a query to search for trademarks easily.
-- **Status Filtering**: Trademarks can be filtered by their current status (Registered, Pending, Abandoned, Others).
+- **Status Filters**: Filter trademarks based on their current status (Registered, Pending, Abandoned, or Others).
 - **Advanced Filtering**: Additional filters for Owners, Law Firms, and Attorneys.
-- **Pagination**: Navigate through the search results.
+- **Pagination**: Navigate through multiple pages of search results.
 - **Switch View Mode**: Choose between list or grid view to display search results.

 ## Technologies Used